-The driver behind the most active areas of cybercrime is the direct financial gain.
+The driver behind the most active cybercrimes is a direct commercial gain.
 The hackers behind the infamous Dyre malware have earned very substantial revenue from targeted organizations, losing between USD 500,000 and USD 1.5 million.
-Ransomware is a common profit-driven attack that is in use today.
-In a recent ransomware attack, a US-based healthcare institution reportedly paid about $17,000 USD in Bitcoin to cyber criminals for the keys needed to decrypt their hijacked drives.
-The hackers target a number of systems instead of infecting a single machine.
+Ransomware is a typical profit-driven attack that is in use today.
+In a recent ransomware attack, a US-based healthcare institution reportedly paid about $17,000 in Bitcoin to cybercriminals for the keys needed to decrypt their hijacked drives.
+The hackers target several systems instead of infecting a single machine.
 Notably, infringements of retail point-of-sale (PoS) malware were responsible for the theft of millions of debit and credit card information that is often then offered for online sale.

 2. Politics or social motives

 Hacktivists such as the Anonymous Collective are politically or socially motivated.
 Most nation-state actors are driven by political motivation.
-Some government organizations that operate in the field, such as the US Army Cyber Command, are widely recognized, but the traditional espionage groups and agencies have also probably become cyber operations in many nation states.
-These attackers, whether employees of the government or contractors employed, are likely to be well managed, well organized and resource-based.
-Politically motivated attackers are seeking, mainly, secret or sensitive information of some kind, but, especially in times of heightened tensions or military conflict, sabotage is another very real objective.
-National States can also carry out attacks aimed at damaging the economy of another nation.
+Some government organizations that operate in the field, such as the US Army Cyber Command, are widely recognized, but the traditional espionage groups and agencies have also probably become cyber operations in many nation-states.
+These attackers, whether employees of the government or contractors employed, are likely to be well managed, well organized, and resource-based.
+Politically motivated attackers are seeking, mainly, secret or sensitive information of some kind, but, especially in times of heightened tensions or military conflict, sabotage is another genuine objective.
+The states can also carry out attacks aimed at damaging the economy of another nation.

 3. Patriotic or ideological motives

-One class of attackers operates mainly from a patriotistic or ideological perspective, which is perhaps inspired by political and social events or motives like revenge.
-The attacks of politically motivated attackers in countries such as the United States, Russia, China, Ukraine, Indonesia, India, Pakistan and Australia have been documented.
+Some attackers operate mainly from patriotic or ideological reasons, which are perhaps inspired by political and social events or motives like revenge.
+The attacks of politically motivated attackers in countries such as the United States, Russia, China, Ukraine, Indonesia, India, Pakistan, and Australia have been documented.
 But such attackers may not be politically motivated; they can be encouraged by a state political organization.
 The most readily identified ideological attackers are those who support groups such as ISIS or Al Qaeda.

-Power grids, air traffic control, water and other critical systems are vulnerable to hackers and nation states being attacked.
-Typically attackers in that category attempt for various reasons to damage or disrupt critical infrastructure and systems–state operated cyber groups to reduce the effectiveness of an opponent, extortionists for money, malicious actors purely to satisfy themselves.
-Stuxnet is perhaps the most well-known malware used in an attack on Iran’s nuclear programme, which is widely regarded as a state sponsored attack.
-The malware aimed to destabilize and cause failures in a process while reporting that systems work normally.
+Power grids, air traffic control, water, and other critical systems are vulnerable to hackers and nation-states being attacked.
+Typically attackers in that category attempt for various reasons to damage or disrupt critical infrastructure and operations–state-operated cyber groups to reduce the effectiveness of an opponent, extortionists for money, malicious actors purely to satisfy themselves.
+Stuxnet is perhaps the most well-known malware used in an attack on Iran’s nuclear program, which is widely regarded as a state-sponsored attack.
+The malware aimed to destabilize and cause failures in a process while reporting that systems usually work.

-Extortion attack is a completely different kind.
+An extortion attack is an entirely different kind.
 It involves the attacker using a personal information element of the victim, which is ideally embarrassing, to force him or her to act on behalf of the attacker.
-In such a scenario, the victim may be persuaded to install a VPN client (or use an existing one) and connect to an attacker-controlled system, providing the victim’s system with access.
-These connections can be hard to detect as they do not involve malware and do not produce an unnecessarily large volume of unusual traffic.
+In such a scenario, the victim is persuaded to install a VPN client (or use an existing one) and connect to an attacker-controlled system, providing the victim’s network with access.
+These connections can be hard to detect as they do not involve malware and do not produce a large volume of unusual traffic.